 Every December, after spending the summer at sea, hordes of male elephant seals arrive here at Año Nuevo, the seals’ primary onshore rookery, ready to do battle with each other for the right to procreate.
-It’s an incredible show, with the bulls bellowing, barking, and biting at each other to establish dominance; the “alpha male” mates with most of the females, and the rest must wait till next year.
+It’s an incredible show, with the bulls bellowing, barking, and biting at each other to establish dominance; the alpha male mates with most of the females, and the rest must wait till next year.
 Pups conceived the previous year are born in January, and mating goes on through March.
-During the mating season, ranger-led tours (800/444-4445, $7) are the only way to see the seals; these tours are very popular, so plan ahead and try to come midweek.
+During the mating season (Dec.
+15-Mar.
+31), ranger-led tours (800/444-4445, $10) are the only way to see the seals; these tours are popular, so plan ahead and try to come midweek.
+Tours start at 8:45am, and end at 2pm.
 The three-mile walk from the parking area to the shore is worth doing at any time of year, since it’s a very pretty scene and some of the seals are residents year-round.

-The only accommodation option along this stretch of coast is three miles south of the lighthouse, or two miles north of the entrance to Año Nuevo, at Costanoa (2001 Rossi Rd., 650/879-1100, $80 and up).
-A stylish retro-modern eco-minded resort, open since 1999 on the inland side of Hwy-1, Costanoa has everything from a luxurious lodge to tent cabins (complete with saunas!).
+The only lodging option along this stretch of coast is three miles south of the lighthouse, or two miles north of the entrance to Año Nuevo, at Costanoa Lodge (650/879-1100, $80 and up).
+A stylish retro-modern eco-minded resort, open since 1999 on the inland side of Hwy-1, Costanoa has everything from a luxurious lodge to tent cabins (complete with saunas).
 There’s also a bar and grill and an adjacent KOA campground (650/879-7302).